rjwgnr27/Filters/README.md

 For example, to enable LTO and ASAN: `cmake .. -DWITH_ASAN=TRUE -DWITH_LTO=TRUE`.

-Note: Using ASAN may require preloading the libasan.so library:
+Note: Using ASAN may require pre-loading the libasan.so library:
   ex: LD_PRELOAD=/usr/lib64/libasan.so.8 ./filters

 Note: with ASAN: At runtime set environment variable